From individual items to large libraries and archives: appraisals tailored to meet specific needs

 Institutional Loan and Indemnification

-Appraisals adhere to current standards and practices, and follow IRS and insurance-industry guidelines.
-Tom is certified in the Uniform Standards of Professional Appraisal Practice (USPAP) which sets minimum standards for Appraisal practice.
+Appraisals adhere to current principles and practices, and follow IRS and insurance-industry guidelines.
+Tom is certified in the Uniform Standards of Professional Appraisal Practice (USPAP) which sets minimum standards for appraisal practice.
+USPAP is set and promulgated by The Appraisal Foundation in Washington, D.C., a congressionally sanctioned, not-for-profit organization established in 1987 and dedicated to the advancement of professional valuation for appraisers and users of appraisal services to encourage public trust in the work performed by appraisers.

 FEES

-Private individuals and fiduciaries face a variety of issues of inheritance, estate settlement, and financial planning — and all require unique, personalized advice.
-It is critical to appreciate the sensitive natures inherent to each situation, and Tom Lecky brings this understanding to every project.
+Private individuals and fiduciaries face a variety of issues of inheritance, estate settlement, and financial planning — and each client requires unique, personalized service.
+It is critical to appreciate the sensitive issues inherent to every situation, and Tom brings this understanding to his work.

 Discretion and professionalism form the foundation of any appraiser’s practice, and Tom works confidentially and closely with clients to manage their needs.